top of page

 • Exhale and relax.

-*Pro tip: Try to relax as best you can in this position.
-Holding onto something sturdy will help you to do this.
-Try breathing deeper sending your breath into your back each time.
+*Pro tip: Try breathing deeper, sending your breath into your back each time.

 Modified Lunge & Rotate